This post may contain affiliate links. Please read our disclosure policy.

 I don’t know about you, but when holiday meal planning rolls around I’m all about the mashed potatoes.
-I like different varieties, like Garlic Mashed or French Onion but if I really had to choose, it’s all about the CHEESE!
+I like different varieties, like Garlic Mashed Potatoes or French Onion Mashed Potatoes but if I really had to choose, it’s all about the CHEESE!

 Cheesy Mashed Potatoes Recipe

-Adding extra “stuff” mashed potatoes can be tricky because they can quickly become gummy when overmixed, but I’ve got some tips to share that will give you the best cheesy mashed potatoes ever
+Adding extra “stuff” to mashed potatoes can be tricky because they can quickly become gummy when overmixed, but I’ve got some tips to share that will give you the best cheesy mashed potatoes ever.

 - This is the ultimate comfort food – creamy and cheesy!

 - They can be made up to 24 hours ahead of time.

 Make Ahead Mashed potatoes were one of the very first things I learned how to make.
 I mean, it’s pretty simple, right?
 Peel, chop, boil, mash.
 While I do love plain and simple with cream and butter, something magical happens when you add three kinds of cheese and sour cream.

 - First things first, grab a large pot.
 For 4 pounds of potatoes, I use a 5-quart dutch oven.
 Fill the pot with about 2-3 inches of water.
 It won’t seem like a lot but the potatoes displace a lot of the water and your pot will be full.
 You can always add or remove water once you’ve added the potatoes.
 Add a generous amount of salt to season the potatoes as they cook.